ryanatkn/gro/contributing.md

 (the speed is truly game-changing, I'm not being dramatic) Gro uses `esbuild`, but some design decisions were made in a world with slow TypeScript compilation.
 ([swc](https://github.com/swc-project/swc) predates Gro but I didn't know what was coming;
-at one point Gro used `swc`, but I switched to `esbuild` for alignment with SvelteKit) So while the goal is to shrink Gro, it'll take time and a lot of thought.
+at one point Gro used swc, but I switched to `esbuild` for alignment with SvelteKit) So while the goal is to shrink Gro, it'll take time and a lot of thought.
 I would absolutely welcome your input!
-Please feel invited to open issues or email me, ryan at felt dot social.
+Please feel invited to open issues or email me: ryan at felt dot social.

 Another issue is that Gro doesn't support Windows.
 That's not great.
 It excludes many people out there who don't know what a WSL is.